Cultivating Connection: Understanding the Evolving Needs of Your Customers from Afar

 Diary studies are essentially remote ethnographic research where respondents document and report their experiences (including behaviors, attitudes, and activities) over a period of time through a combination of mediums like surveys, photos, videos, screen recordings, and text.
 This is a particularly impactful way to receive organic behavioral insights when we want to understand a person’s habits, how they use or engage with brands, attitudes and motivations, or (in this case) most importantly, changes in their behavior and perception.
-This type of methodology yields a ton of invaluable real-time data on consumers lives.
+This type of methodology yields a ton of invaluable real-time data on consumers' lives.

 2. User-Focused Workshops

-We’ve transformed workshops we love to facilitate in-person into online-accessible, lean formats for a rapid assessment of end-users changing needs and experiences.
-Not only does this update existing consumer-related assets such as personas, but also helps to identify opportunities for your company’s product or service offerings at this time.
+We’ve transformed workshops that we love to facilitate in-person into online-accessible, lean formats for a rapid assessment of end-users changing needs and experiences.
+Not only does this update existing consumer-related assets such as personas, but it also helps to identify opportunities for your company’s product or service offerings at this time.
 Rightpoint has used remote workshopping to expand understanding and empathy towards audiences through a variety of exercises with end-users and stakeholders, including persona development, empathy mapping, user journey mapping, and product co-creation and validation.

 3. Usability Testing & User Interviews

 Fortunately, given the digital nature of our work, our team has been equipped to conduct remote user interviews and usability testing through numerous in-house products.
-From prior experience we’ve been able to use creative workarounds and best practices to ensure we can reach a wide consumer base despite potential technological and accessibility restrictions.
+From prior experience, we’ve been able to use creative workarounds and best practices to ensure we can reach a wide consumer base despite potential technological and accessibility restrictions.
 Conducting interviews remotely also has the added benefits of being able to recruit more diverse audiences and geographical populations that would be hard to reach in person.